Gary Sinise

-Gary Alan Sinise (/sɪˈniːs/; born March 17, 1955) is an American actor.
-He has won a Primetime Emmy Award, a Golden Globe Award, a Tony Award and four Screen Actors Guild Awards, and has been nominated for an Academy Award.
+Gary Alan Sinise (/sɪˈniːs/; born March 17, 1955) is an American retired actor, director, musician, and activist.
+He has won a Tony Award, a Primetime Emmy Award, a Golden Globe Award, and three Actor Awards, and has been nominated for an Academy Award.
 He has received a star on the Hollywood Walk of Fame.
-Sinise has also received awards and honors for his extensive humanitarian work and involvement with charitable organizations, notably the Gary Sinise Foundation, of which he is the founder and Chairman of the Board of Directors.
+Sinise has also received awards and honors for his extensive humanitarian work and involvement with charitable organizations, notably the Gary Sinise Foundation, of which he is the founder and chairman of the board of directors.
 He also founded the Lt.
 Dan Band (named after his character in Forrest Gump), which plays at U.S. military bases around the world.

-Sinise's career started on stage with the Steppenwolf Theatre Company in 1983 when he directed and starred in a production of Sam Shepard's True West for which he earned an Obie Award.
+Sinise's career started on stage with the Steppenwolf Theatre Company (which he co-founded) in 1983 when he directed and starred in a production of Sam Shepard's True West for which he earned an Obie Award.
 Sinise directed Orphans by Lyle Kessler on Broadway in 1985.
 Also in 1985, he earned the Regional Theatre Tony Award alongside the Steppenwolf Theatre Company.
 He also received Tony Award nominations for his performances in The Grapes of Wrath (1988) and One Flew Over the Cuckoo's Nest (2001).

 Sinise starred as George Milton in the 1992 film adaptation of John Steinbeck's novel Of Mice and Men.
 He also directed and produced the film.
 Sinise received an Academy Award nomination for Best Supporting Actor for his portrayal of Lieutenant Dan Taylor in Forrest Gump (1994).
 He also appeared in Ron Howard's Apollo 13 (1995), Ransom (1996), Frank Darabont's The Green Mile (1999) and Impostor (2002).

-On television, Sinise portrayed Harry S. Truman in Truman (1995), a portrayal that won him a Golden Globe Award, and played the title role in George Wallace, for which he received a Primetime Emmy Award.
+On television, Sinise portrayed Harry S. Truman in Truman (1995), a portrayal that won him a Golden Globe Award and played the title role in George Wallace, for which he received a Primetime Emmy Award.
 Sinise is widely known for his leading role as Detective Mac Taylor in the long-running CBS series CSI: NY (2004–13).
 He also played Special Agent Jack Garrett in Criminal Minds: Beyond Borders (2016–17).

-Early life
+Early life and education

 Sinise was born in Blue Island, Illinois, the son of Robert L. Sinise (born 1931), a film editor, and Mylles (Alsip) Sinise.
 His paternal grandfather was of Italian descent.
 Sinise's great-grandfather, Vito Sinisi, emigrated to the United States from Ripacandida in the Italian region of Basilicata.
-Sinise briefly attended Glenbard West High School in Glen Ellyn, Illinois and later graduated from Highland Park High School in Highland Park, Illinois.
+Sinise briefly attended Glenbard West High School in Glen Ellyn, Illinois, and later graduated from Highland Park High School in Highland Park, Illinois.

-He attended Illinois State University in Normal, Illinois and has been a supportive alumnus of the university.
+He attended Illinois State University in Normal, Illinois, and has been a supportive alumnus of the university.